scott45/Golang/README.md

  > fmt is a shared Go-module. runtime is shared module too. runtime.GOOS shows what operating system is running.

- > bin, src, pkg folders required to run and compile go programs.
+ > bin, src, pkg folders required to run and compile go programs. file has a .go ext.

+ > cd to code-folder and `go run file.go`